alinaisakova/TotalX/README.md

 ## Method Description

-TotalX adapts the Smart-seq-total principles to droplet-based 10x Genomics 3′ chemistry, using a custom template-switching oligo (TSO) and uracil-DNA glycosylase (UDG) for cDNA processing, with Cas9-mediated rRNA depletion (DASH).
+TotalX adapts the Smart-seq-total principles to droplet-based 10x Genomics 3′ chemistry, using a custom template-switching oligo (dU-TSO) and uracil-DNA glycosylase (UDG) for cDNA processing, with Cas9-mediated rRNA depletion (DASH).
 - Both long (>400 bp) and short (<400 bp) RNA fragments are indexed and sequenced in parallel, with optional miRNA enrichment.
 - Used with a standard Cell Ranger pipeline.
 - Recovers diverse RNA biotypes at single-cell resolution.